mattermost/docs/source/administration/product-receipe-template.rst

 Define the pre-installation information.
 Projects installation has pre-installation steps describing the things you should setup when installating a requirement.
-Breifly describe the pre-installation or pre-configuration notes.
+Briefly describe the pre-installation or pre-configuration notes.
 Things you might include

 - Environment information